 When faced with a mountain of multidisciplinary information - how does one begin sorting through it?
 The answer is easy: have a computer do it.
 In the up-and-coming field of computational sustainability, researchers use artificial intelligence programs known as machine learners to pore through the Big Data of the environmental field.
 Using the pattern-finding abilities of the AI, researchers are able to engage with large data sets in entirely different ways.

 For instance, the Institute of Computational Sustainability uses AI to identify ways to better manage and allocate natural resources.
-Operating under the axiom that computers can and should be involved in the environmental decisions that we make, they believe that the enormous wealth of data at our disposal should be crunched to find more efficient, effective solutions to real-world environmental, economic and social problems.
-The goal is a realistic model of sustainability sculpted and chiseled by mathematics.
-As sustainability becomes more of a focus for policy-makers, we can expect that AI will continue to play a growing part in those decision-making processes.
+Operating under the axiom that computers can and should be involved in the environmental decisions that we make, the ICS believes that the enormous wealth of data at our disposal should be crunched to find more efficient, effective solutions to real-world environmental, economic and social problems.
+The goal is a realistic model of sustainable strategy sculpted and chiseled by mathematics.

 Getting the most out of Big Data is a key step on the path to progress.
 It's not enough to have a ton of information at our disposal - the benefits are reaped from how we use it.
 AI and Big Data are looking to change the future of how we use our knowledge - and the future looks promising.